kaesluder/drama-llama-py/README.md

 ### Packages

 Latest packages for M1 Mac can be found under [releases](https://github.com/kaesluder/drama-llama-py/releases/tag/v0.2.0-alpha).
 The zip archive includes a MacOS .app bundle and a console launcher.
+Linux build scripts are a work in progress.

 ### Experimental Run Instructions